-Work out the value, at the end of an income year, of a general insurance company's unearned premium reserve in this way:
+Work out the value, at the end of an income year, of a \general insurance company's unearned premium reserve in this way:

-- Step 1.
-Add up the gross premiums received or receivable by the company, in relation to general insurance policies issued in the course of carrying on insurance business, in that or an earlier income year. - Step 2.
-Reduce the step 1 amount by so much of the costs incurred by the company in connection with the issue of those policies as relate to the gross premiums, including, for example, costs such as: - (a) commission and brokerage fees; and - (b) administration costs of processing insurance proposals and renewals; and - (c) administration costs of collecting premiums; and - (d) selling and underwriting costs; and
+Step 1. comp in the up the gross premiums received or receivable by the pany, in relation to general insurance policies issued e course of carrying on insurance business, in that earlier income year.
+Step 2.
+Reduce the step 1 amount by so much of the costs incurred by the company in connection with the issue of those policies as relate to the gross premiums, including, for example, costs such as: (a) commission and brokerage fees; and (b) administration costs of processing insurance proposals and renewals; and (c) administration costs of collecting premiums; and (d) selling and underwriting costs; and